 Step 4: Grab one of your speakers (without the grille) and try it out for size by lifting it into the hole.
 It should slide in with little or no resistance, and you shouldn’t have any visible gaps between the edge of your hole and the leading edge of the speaker.
 If it won’t go in all the way, gradually enlarge the hole by running the drywall knife along the perimeter, removing small amounts of material as you go.
 It’s important to do this evenly.
 Eventually, your speaker should fit perfectly.

 Run those cables

-Wayne Pflughaupt over at Home Theater Shack, has assembled a five-part guide to in-wall wiring that’s as useful for general wiring as it is for speaker cables.
-He covers several scenarios, including open-attic ceilings, drilling through fire blocks and top plates, and has some excellent tips for the first-timer, like how to use a pull-chain and a magnet to make your life way easier.
+Step 2: Wayne Pflughaupt over at Home Theater Shack has assembled a five-part guide to in-wall wiring that’s as useful for general wiring as it is for speaker cables.
+He covers several scenarios, including open-attic ceilings and drilling through fire blocks and top plates, and he has some excellent tips for the first-timer, like how to use a pull-chain and a magnet to make your life way easier.

 Once secured, gently guide the cable an inch or two back into the hole at the top of the wall, until the taped portion is no longer visible.
 Now you can return to the bottom of the wall and start pulling the fish tape out.
 Make sure there is nothing preventing your cable from freely feeding into the top hole; you may want to ask someone to help with that task.
 If you encounter anything more than gentle resistance while pulling, stop.
 Push the fish tape back a few inches and try again.
 You may need to do this several times, and combine it with a twisting motion.
 Be patient, and don’t give up — if the fish tape made the first journey, it should be able to make it back.